How to obtain free car tax (Vehicle Excise Duty) in a disabled class

 Telephone: 0800 169 22 77

 You or the registered keeper do not need to get a Certificate of Entitlement every year but you will need to use the serial number that is shown on the original certificate.
 Keep this number in a safe place.
 You or the registered keeper will need to use the serial number each year to renew in the disabled class.
 (If you are changing your car, or taxing it in the disabled class for the first time, you will need a new Certificate of Entitlement the first time you tax it.)

 How to claim

-About three weeks before your tax disc runs out, you should receive a “Renewal reminder for a tax disc or Statutory Off Road Notification (SORN)” – V11 reminder – from DVLA.
+About three weeks before your tax runs out you should receive a V11 form - the renewal reminder of Road Tax or SORN – from DVLA.
 Use the V11 reminder to renew your vehicle tax online, by phone, or in person.
 (If you're taxing a particular vehicle in the disabled class for the first time you CAN'T do this online or by phone.
 You can only do this at a Post Office branch that issues road tax.)
 If you don’t have a V11 reminder, you should use your Vehicle Registration Certificate (V5C) instead.

 For general information about vehicle tax, contact the DVLA by: